hth313/OS4/doc/basics.rst

 .. index:: buffers; system, system buffer

 The OS4 module needs to store its own state somewhere.
-The mainframe code typically uses the 0--15 RAM address status area for such purposes, so that space already occupied.
+The mainframe code typically uses the 0--15 RAM address as a status area for such purposes, so that space already occupied.
 The safest way to find some free memory is to use a buffer and the OS4 module allocates a system buffer with number 15.

-The advantages of using a buffer are that it is a safe area and it can grow (and shrink) dynamically as needed, rather than being fixed.
+The advantage of using a buffer is that it is a safe area and that it can grow (and shrink) dynamically as needed, rather than being fixed.

 The disadvantages of using a buffer are that it takes a little bit